BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installing-Script-Extender.md

 # <p style="text-align:center">*How to Install Script Extender*</p>

 > **Do not Download Script Extender from Nexus.
 It is an unofficial reupload.**
-> **Do not Download Script Extender from any other website except for Norbyte's official GitHub.**
+> **Do not Download Script Extender from any other website except for [Norbyte's official GitHub page](https://github.com/Norbyte/bg3se/releases/latest).**
 {.is-danger}

 ## Compatiable Operating Systems

-Script Extender is compatiable with the following systems:
+Script Extender is compatible with the following systems:
 - Script Extender works on Windows
-- Script Extender works on Steam Deck *
+- Script Extender works on Linux and Steam Deck *
-- Script Extender works on Linux *

 \* Additional actions necessary.
 See [4.
 Installing Script Extender Manually (Linux)](https://wiki.bg3.community/en/Tutorials/Mod-Use/Installing-Script-Extender#h-4-installing-script-extender-manually-linux)

-> Mac OS has no official supprt for Script Extender
+> Mac OS has no official support for Script Extender
-> Consoles (Playstation, Xbox) have no official supprt for Script Extender {.is-danger}
+> Consoles (Playstation, Xbox) have no official support for Script Extender {.is-danger}

 ## **1. Install Script Extender via BG3MM (Windows)**